-8.1 Approval
+8.1 General Approval

-Not later than thirty (30) days after the execution of this agreement and ninety (90) days prior to the end of each fiscal year thereafter, Contractor shall deliver a marketing plan for ICTC's final approval.
-The marketing plan shall indicate all proposed activities to be completed by the Contractor within the corresponding budget of 5% of the total cost of the service for the fiscal year.
+Not later than thirty (30) days after the execution of this agreement and ninety (90) days prior to the end of the fiscal year thereafter, Contractor shall deliver a marketing plan for ICTC's final approval.
+The marketing plan shall indicate all proposed activities with a corresponding budget of 5% of the total cost of the service for the fiscal year.

-Contractor shall be responsible for development and preparation, subject to the approval of ICTC, of specific marketing materials for the fixed-route services.
+Contractor shall be responsible for development and preparation, subject to the approval of ICTC, of all marketing materials for the fixed-route services.
 Contractor will coordinate the placement, scheduling and distribution of all advertising and promotional materials designed to inform patrons of ICTC services and to promote ridership.